josephsenior/Grinta-Agent/docs/guides/complete-usage-guide.md

 ---

-*This comprehensive guide covers all major features and capabilities of the OpenHands platform.
+*This comprehensive guide covers all major features and capabilities of the Forge platform.
 For specific implementation details, refer to the individual component documentation in the features directory.*